bio-guoda/guoda-datasets/wikidata/README.md

 Wikidata contains taxon items (e.g., [lion](https://www.wikidata.org/wiki/Q140))with rich associations to all sorts of data including taxonomies, images, commonnames and more.
 The example below shows how to select taxon items and extract taxon ids for various taxonomic systems (e.g., GBIF, ITIS, NCBI, EOL, WoRMS).

-For full example, see [wikidata/taxonlinks.scala](https://github.com/bio-guoda/guoda-datasets/blob/master/wikidata/taxonlinks.scala).
-You can copy-paste this example into spark-shell, or use ```:paste [filename]``` to run the commands.
+For full example, see [wikidata/buildWikidataTaxonGraph.scala](https://github.com/bio-guoda/guoda-datasets/blob/master/wikidata/buildWikidataTaxonGraph.scala).
+You can pipe, copy-paste this example into spark-shell, or use ```:paste [filename]``` to run the commands.

 An example run in a spark shell looks like: